niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ``Example: Tilt angle = 38.2° in fall and spring.
 In winter, the tilt angle would be 38.2 + 15 = 53.2°.
 Then in summer, the ideal angle would be 38.2 – 15 = 23.2°.``

-### Digging
+### Excavation (Digging)

-Using a pickaxe, remove the ballast under the rail and around the ties for the liquid-tight tubing and controller stand.
-The cleared area should be large enough to comfortably work aound.
+Use a ballast pick or pickaxe to remove ballast under the rail and around the ties.

+Clear space for:

+*Liquid-tight tubing
+*Controller stand

+**Ensure the cleared area is large enough for safe, comfortable access during installation.**

 ---